SreeVeerDevOps/python-fastapi-docker-public/ReadMe.md

 https://azb45fastapi-dev.scm.azurewebsites.net/newui/ - NEW

-Sometimes it takes few minitues to get the app up and running.
+Sometimes it takes few minitues to get the app up and running...